Oyemacho/Employee-Attrition/README.md

 Data exploration and visualization are critical for understanding the factors leading to increased employee attrition rates.
 This approach is useful for answering the questions "Why are employees prone to leave the company?" and "What type of employees are leaving?"

 #### Steps:
-- Compare the existing and ex-employee datasets based on given attributes using charts.
+- I compared the existing and ex-employee datasets based on given attributes using charts.
-- Use Tableau to visualize, tell stories, and gain insights into the data based on the following attributes:
+- Used Tableau to visualize, tell stories, and gain insights into the data based on the following attributes:
   - `satisfaction_level`
   - `last_evaluation`
   - `number_project`